Ian Happ Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.27 team ERA that ranks 17th among all league pitching staffs.
+- The Phillies' 4.23 team ERA ranks 16th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 82 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 82 home runs (1.1 per game), the ninth-fewest in baseball.

-- His last appearance came on Tuesday against the Atlanta Braves, when the left-hander went six innings, surrendering one earned run while allowing four hits.
+- The right-hander's most recent time out was on Thursday against the Atlanta Braves, when he threw six scoreless innings while allowing two hits.

-- In eight games this season, the 27-year-old has a 3.50 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .253 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.